hamishdickson/pwk/README.md

 # playing with kafka

-## some noob notes and definitions:
+## some disorganised noob notes and definitions:

 *def message*: unit of data - kafka treats these as an array of bytes. can have some metadata (key, also a byte array)